Ingole712521/Task14.3/README.md

 To start the httpd service, enter:

-# systemctl start httpd
+#systemctl start httpd
 To stop the httpd service, enter:

-# systemctl stop httpd
+ #systemctl stop httpd
 To restart the httpd service, enter:

-# systemctl restart httpd
+#systemctl restart httpd

-erification steps
+Verification steps

 Connect with a web browser to http://server_IP_or_host_name/.